akalongman/ubuntu-configuration/README.md

     </VirtualHost>

 This sets up a catch all for any domain coming in over port 80 (the default port for http traffic, if your using https you will need to use 443 - alternatively you could remove the port restriction).
 The important line here is the VirtualDocumentRoot.
 The tells Apache where your files will reside on disk.
 The %0 part takes the whole domain name and inserts it into the path.
+But I didn't want to have the .dev part of the domain in my folders on disk, otherwise we use %-2+
 To illustrate this if we went to a domain testing.com.dev the VirtualDocumentRoot would be:

     /var/www/html/domains/testing.com